daisy/pipeline/readme.md

 # Introduction #
 dotify.api contains the Dotify API.
+If you want to use it, you can get it [here](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22dotify.api%22).

 # Javadoc #
 Javadoc for the latest Dotify API development is available [here](http://files.pef-format.org/javadoc/dotify-api/).